 EXPERT-APPROVED: LIBS ALLOY

-Expert-Approved: XRF Analyzers for LIBS Scrap Metal from Metal Analysis Group
+Expert-Approved LIBS Analyzers for Scrap Metal from Metal Analysis Group

 In the realm of metal recycling, rapid and accurate identification of various metal types is paramount for efficient processing.
 Laser-Induced Breakdown Spectroscopy (LIBS) stands out as a technology capable of swiftly identifying metals while conducting simultaneous multi-element analyses.
 Unlike X-Ray Fluorescence (XRF), LIBS scanners do not emit radiation, eliminating the need for extra Personal Protective Equipment (PPE) or licensing and mitigating concerns of exposure.